manytask/checker/docs/1_getting_started.md

 Here is the short overview of the configuration files:

 * **Checker Configuration** (`.checker.yml`):
     This file specifies the default parameters for the checker script and defines the pipelines for task checking and exporting.

 * **Deadlines Configuration** (`.deadlines.yml`):
     This file outlines the deadlines for each group, task max score and etc.
     In the checker it is used a) to validate deadlines integrity and b) to send scores to manytask.

+* **Group Configuration** (`.group.yml`):
+    Optional file located in group directory, this file allows for task-specific settings.
+It can override default parameters, private/public files and pipelines set in .checker.yml for individual groups.
+    (apply to any subdirectory)

 * **Task Configuration** (`.task.yml`):
     Optional file located in task directory, this file allows for task-specific settings.
 It can override default parameters, private/public files and pipelines set in .checker.yml for individual tasks.

 For the full guide on configuration, see the [Configuration docs](./2_configuration.md) page.